TimelikeClosure/.github/docs/ISSUE_TEMPLATE/enhancement_request.md

 #### **Opening Pull Requests**
 After the enhancement has been pushed to GitHub, open a pull request using the following URL template (filling in the compare branch name):
 ```
-https://github.com/TimelikeClosure/<REPO>/compare/dev...<COMPARE BRANCH>?assignees=TimelikeClosure&&expand=1&&template=enhancement.md&&labels=Enhancement+Needs%20More%20Info&&title=[NEW/INCREMENTAL/CONTENT]%20Insert%20Fix%20Title%20Here
+https://github.com/TimelikeClosure/<REPO>/compare/dev...<COMPARE BRANCH>?assignees=TimelikeClosure&&expand=1&&template=enhancement.md&&labels=enhancement+needs-more-info&&title=[NEW/INCREMENTAL/CONTENT]%20Insert%20Fix%20Title%20Here
 ```

 #### **After Merging Pull Requests**
 After a pull request referencing this issue has been merged, check off any completed steps in the Implementation section above.

-> _After all the above steps have been completed and integrated into the main development branch, add the `ready-to-test` label, remove the `ready-to-implement` label, and assign issue to tester for verification._
+> _After all the above steps have been completed and integrated into the main development branch, add the `ready-to-test` label, remove the `ready-to-implement` label._

 ---

 ### Verification
-> _To be filled out by tester._

 Commit tested on main development branch: [commit #]
 - [ ] Application runs without crashing.